wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/jms_examples/rabbitmq-examples.md

 You can send request-response messages using the RabbitMQ transport by implementing a Remote Procedure Call(RPC) scenario with RabbitMQ.

-The following diagram illustrates a remote procedure call scenario with
-RabbitMQ:

 The remote procedure call works as follows:

 -   When WSO2 Micro Integrator starts up, it creates an anonymous, exclusive callback queue.
 -   For a remote procedure call request, the Micro Integrator sends a message with the following properties:
-    -   `            reply_to           ` : This is set to the callback
+    -   `reply_to`: This is set to the callback queue.
-        queue
-    -   `            correlation_id           ` : This is set to a
-        unique value for every request.
+    -   `correlation_id`: This is set to a unique value for every request.
--   The request is then sent to the rpc_queue.
+-   The request is then sent to the `rpc_queue`.
--   The RPC Server waits for requests on that queue.
-When a request appears, it does the job and sends a message with the result back to the Micro Integrator server, using the queue from the `           reply_to          ` field with the same `           correlation_id          ` .
+-   The RPC server waits for requests on that queue.
+When a request appears, it does the job and sends a message with the result back to the Micro Integrator server using the queue from the `reply_to` field with the same
+    `correlation_id`.

--   WSO2 Micro Integrator waits for data on the reply_to queue.
-When a message appears, it checks the `          correlation_id         ` property.
+-   WSO2 Micro Integrator waits for data on the `reply_to` queue.
+When a message appears, it checks the `correlation_id` property.
     If it matches the value from the request, it returns the response to the application.